 Working with PKB, we aim to provide a secure environment in which patients can access their data and take control of how their information is shared, and with whom.
 For patients and kidney teams, this means increased security, and advanced features and functionality, including team-based messaging and an ecosystem of integrated wearable and monitoring devices to support clinical transformation.

 Implementing digital solutions and empowering people living with kidney disease to access them is a core part of the quality improvement work that we undertake at the UK Kidney Association.
 We are looking forward to the positive changes that working with PKB brings and to offering people with kidney disease and our kidney communities with enhanced platforms and portals to streamline their care.”

 Retha Steenkamp, Head of Operations, The UK Kidney Association/UK Renal Registry

-One of the first Renal teams to benefit from the move to Patients Know Best is the Kidney Dietetics team at Hull University Teaching Hospitals NHS Trust.
+One of the first kidney teams to benefit from the move to Patients Know Best was the Kidney Dietetics team at Hull University Teaching Hospitals NHS Trust.
 The team are using the library of resources, secure messaging, care plans and questionnaires to improve the remote management of their patient cohort.